Worst-Case Optimal Tree Layout in External Memory: Upper Bound

 \subsection{Phase 2: Analysis}

-Within this analysis, let $D$ denote the depth of the path within this phase-2 tree $T$ ($\Theta(\lg N)$ less than the global notion of $D$).
-Define the \emph{density} $p(x)$ of a node $x$ to be $w(x)/w(r)$ where $r$ is the root of the phase-2 tree $T$.
+Within this analysis, let $D_2$ denote the depth of the path within the phase-2 tree $T$ of the path under consideration ($\Theta(\lg N)$ less than the global notion of $D$).
+Define the \emph{density} $d(x)$ of a node $x$ to be $w(x)/w(r)$ where $r$ is the root of the phase-2 tree $T$.
 In other words, the density of $x$ measures the fraction of the entire tree within the subtree rooted at the node~$x$.
 Let $T_x$ denote the subtree rooted at~$x$.